Invariant sets for QMF functions: Abstract

 \section{Abstract}

-A quadrature mirror filter (QMF) function can be considered as a $g$-function on a space of binary sequences.
-The QMF functions that give rise to multiresolution analyses are then distinguished by their invariant sets.
-By characterizing them, we answer in the affirmative a question raised by Gundy (\emph{Notices Americ.
+A quadrature mirror filter (QMF) function can be considered as the transition function for a Markov process on the unit interval.
+The QMF functions that generate scaling functions for multiresolution analyses are then distinguished by properties of their invariant sets.
+By characterizing these sets, we answer in the affirmative a question raised by Gundy (Notices Amer.
 Math.
-Soc.}, (9)57:1094-1104, 2010).
-Invariant subshifts for continuous $g$-functions are characterized by necessary and sufficient conditions.
+Soc.
+57, 1094-1104, 2010).